All right, our two Sean Hannity show toll-free at 800-941-Sean.

 What was it about Ukraine, or maybe it was about Zelensky that interested you?

-What was Ukraine, who was Ukraine, where was Ukraine, with the exception of a phone call between President Zelensky and President Trump that was made a lot of and and uh and the fact that President Zelensky had been a comedic actor who had played a character that then became the president and then became the president.
+And the fact that President Zelensky had been a comedic actor who had played a character that then became the president and then became the president.

-But it wouldn't have been as interesting, and then you the next thing you do is you see this build up of Vladimir Putin on the eastern side of Ukraine.
+And then the next thing you do is you see this buildup of Vladimir Putin on the eastern side of Ukraine.

-Tell us as this was unfolding, a lot of the world didn't think that Putin would do it.
+Tell us, as this was unfolding, a lot of the world didn't think that Putin would do it.

 I did think he would.